jvkiran/testrepo/src/data/pages/terms-launch.md

 #### 1.8 Right of access to and correction of personal data

 You have the right to be informed about your personal data in our possession or under our control, their origin and addressee and the purpose of data processing as well as the right to correction of those data at any time.
-For further questions and questions concerning personal data, feel free to contact us under the address published in the imprint/legal notice.
+For further questions and questions concerning personal data, feel free to contact us under the address published in the imprint/legal notice or send an email to <gdpr@oceanprotocol.com>

 #### 1.9 Objection to commercial mails